MishaB28/TheCraftNest/README.md

 ## The Craft Nest

-An e-commerce web application built with PHP, MySQL, HTML/CSS/JS, and integrated with Cashfree sandbox payments.
+A Craft E-Commerce Web Application built with PHP, MySQL, HTML/CSS/JS, and integrated with Cashfree sandbox payments.

 The project includes both customer-facing storefront and admin panel for managing products, orders, and users.